bplmaps/cartinal/guides/critical-intro-to-data/session-2/part-7.md

 ## Overview

-* The **LMEC Public Data Portal** houses a variety of datasets drawn from data collectors and sources like federal and local governments.
+* The **LMEC Public Data Portal** houses a variety of datasets drawn from numerous data sources
-* The Data Portal is a useful resource because it offers a more critical look into where the data comes from and how the data was created.
-This additional information is called **metadata**, and it is an integral part of any dataset—but unfortunately, this information is not  included with every dataset.
-* Many of the features and search tools mirror other data retrieval sites so you can apply these skills to other data portals you might run into.
+* This search tool expands the usefulness of these data sources by offering a more detailed information than is commonly available about:
+    - where data comes from,
+    - how it has evolved over time,
+    - **who** has changed or edited it,
+    - and how easy it is for people to use
+* Information about data is called **metadata**, and it is integral to understanding how to work with a dataset
+* You might not always be able to find *as* detailed information as is available with the LMEC portal, but no matter which data retrieval site you are using, you will need to know how to work with metadata

 ## Searching the Data Portal